nrfconnect/sdk-nrf/doc/nrf/libraries/others/date_time.rst

 * :kconfig:option:`CONFIG_DATE_TIME_UPDATE_INTERVAL_SECONDS` - Control the frequency with which the library fetches the time information.
 * :kconfig:option:`CONFIG_DATE_TIME_TOO_OLD_SECONDS` - Control the time when date-time update is applied if previous update was done earlier.
+* :kconfig:option:`CONFIG_DATE_TIME_RETRY_COUNT` - Configure whether date-time update retries should be attempted, and how many before giving up.
+* :kconfig:option:`CONFIG_DATE_TIME_RETRY_INTERVAL_SECONDS` - Control the frequency with which the library performs date-time update retries.
 * :kconfig:option:`CONFIG_DATE_TIME_NTP_QUERY_TIME_SECONDS` - Timeout for a single NTP query.
 * :kconfig:option:`CONFIG_DATE_TIME_THREAD_STACK_SIZE` - Configure the stack size of the date-time update thread.